The Seattle Space Needle, photographed from many blocks away

 A small portion of the Skychurch within the Experience Music Project

-He played his guitar behind his back routinely, and occasionally played it with his teeth.
+his guitar behind his back routinely, and occasionally played it with his teeth.

 Beyond those stunts, he also greatly expanded what could be done with the instrument, inventing now routine techniques like feedback and layered loops.